 - Laptop (preferred)

 What will be the teaching and learning set up at home under ULAP?

 - Learning can take place even without face-to-face classes.

 - Lessons per subject will be delivered in two ways:

 Synchronous – where teaching happens in real-time through the use of video conferencing, chat discussions, among others.
 Students attend a live conference, chat with the teachers, and/or watch recorded video discussions on a scheduled basis.

 Asynchronous – where content materials and learning tasks are uploaded in Canvas to be accessed by students at their own time.
 Students can download these content materials and do learning tasks offline.

-- CANVAS is the official Learning Management System (LMS), used in BU Senior High School, College, and Graduate levels since 2017, to support online learning and teaching.
+- Canvas is the official Learning Management System (LMS), used in BU Senior High School since 2017, to support online learning and teaching.

 - Canvas provides a private, electronic, and mobile means to have scholarly interactions even outside the classroom.

 - Teachers and students can do activities typically done in class, such as discussions, chat, conduct quizzes, take exams, give and submit assignments, and collaborate on projects.